Development Guidelines

 Souffle interpreter.
 To invoke the interpreter, specify a --debug-dir

-parameter, optionally with the path to
+directory path and the --interpreter parameter, optionally with the path to

 ddisasm’s source directory.